Democratic AGs Sue to Force US to Ratify ERA

 They’re asking a court to direct the archivist to certify that the amendment has passed and is now the 28th Amendment to the U.S. Constitution.

+“The law will never again treat any American like a second class citizen on account of their sex,” said Herring, who spoke at a press conference Thursday in Washington.

-The press office of the National Archives and Records Administration didn't immediately respond to a request for comment.
+The press office of the National Archives and Records Administration referred a request for comment to the Department of Justice, which declined comment.

-The attorneys general and the ERA Coalition plan to hold a news conference announcing the lawsuit in Washington on Thursday morning.
+The proposed amendment states, in part, “Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.”

-Supporters of the ERA say it's needed to guarantee women equality under the law.
-They say it would offer stronger protections in sex discrimination cases and give Congress firmer ground to pass anti-discrimination laws.
+Supporters of the ERA say it would offer stronger protections in sex discrimination cases and give Congress firmer ground to pass anti-discrimination laws.

 Opponents warn it would erode commonsense protections for women, such as workplace accommodations during pregnancy.
 They also worry it could be used by abortion-rights supporters to quash abortion restrictions on the grounds they discriminate against women.